Pothole & Utility Cut Repairs

 If you see a pothole or utility cut that may cause injury or vehicle damage, please call our Customer Care Centre at 306-975-2476.

 The Spring Blitz begins in April, as soon as the hot-asphalt material is available.

 How can I report a pothole?

-Drivers and residents can report a pothole with our online Report a Pothole interactive map or call our customer service centre at 306-975-2476.
+Drivers and residents can report a pothole with our online Report a Pothole interactive map or call our customer care centre at 306-975-2476.
 Please call if it is an emergency and has the potential to cause damage or injury.

 How do I use the online Report a Pothole map?